Satelee/WebDev/README.md

     - characters: character cards for the 4 main characters
     - music: includes album for the OST + tables including track titles from each disc
     - gallery: 9 images from the game organized by using more CSS concepts

+# Tea Party
+This website was my first real expeirence using CSS and creating my own style sheet to use and implament throughout the website.
+Again, nothing extrordinary but just to get me used to how CSS works & how I can use it throughout a website.

+ ### Pages in this website:
+    - index: homepage, using lorem ipsum where a cute welcome message and introduction may go.
+    - about: more details about said tea party and what it may entail.
+    - resgister: register for the tea party.